AU-Bio-Inspired-Research-Group/pipelines/README.md

 ### Arguments
 - `method`: Method for graph generation.
 - `json`: Path to JSON file containing data for graph generation.
-- `bottomcoverage`: The bottom percentage removed (i.e. don't plot the bottom 20% of the data)
+- `bottomcoverage`: The bottom percentage removed (i.e., don't plot the bottom 20% of the data).
-- `topcoverage`: The top percentage removed
+- `topcoverage`: The top percentage removed.

-## Filter Command
+## Ratio Command
-Command: `filter`
+Command: `ratio`

 ### Description
-This command applies a filter to images in two input folders and saves the results in two output folders.
+This command finds and prints all pairs of numbers with the same ratio that are smaller than the given numbers.

 ### Arguments
-- `filter`: Filter to apply to images.
-  - Choices: ["greyscale", "colour", "flip"]
-- `input_folderA`: Path to input folder A containing images.
+- `num1`: The first number.
+- `num2`: The second number.

+## Average Command
+Command: `average`

+### Description
+This command calculates the average of all PNG images in a specified folder and saves the result.

+### Arguments
-- `input_folderB`: Path to input folder B containing images.
+- `inputFolder`: Path to the folder containing input images.
-- `output_folderA`: Path to output folder A for saving filtered images.
-- `output_folderB`: Path to output folder B for saving filtered images.
+- `outputFile`: Filename for the output averaged image.